Ihor Markov

-Ihor Markov (Ігор Олегович Марков; Игорь Олегович Марков; born on 18 January 1973 in Odessa) is a Ukrainian entrepreneur, founder and chairman of the Rodina Party and is a former deputy of Ukrainian parliament as a member of the Party of Regions faction.
-Markov is wanted in Ukraine in connection with riots in Odessa that took place on 2 September 2007.
+Ihor Olehovych Markov (Ігор Олегович Марков; Игорь Олегович Марков; born on 18 January 1973) is a former pro-Russian Ukrainian entrepreneur, founder and chairman of the Rodina Party and is a former deputy of Ukrainian parliament as a member of the Party of Regions faction.
+Markov is wanted in Ukraine in connection with riots in Odesa that took place on 2 September 2007.
 He was arrested in Italy's Sanremo in August 2015.
 In February 2016 Italy refused Markov's extradition to Ukraine.

 Biography

-Markov was born in Odessa and graduated there from the Odessa Institute of Marine Engineering (degree in economics and business) and the Odessa State Economic University, majoring in banking.
+Markov was born in Odesa and graduated there from the Odesa Institute of Marine Engineering (degree in economics and business) and the Odesa State Economic University, majoring in banking.
 From 1991 he has a business career in oil, media and design of housing companies (some of them founded by him).

-Markov began political activity in the Labour Ukraine for which he was a member of the Odessa City Council.
-In 2006 elections, he was elected to the Odessa City Council on the lists of the People's Opposition Bloc of Natalia Vitrenko.
+Markov began political activity in the Labour Ukraine for which he was a member of the Odesa City Council.
+In the 2006 Ukrainian local elections, he was elected to the Odesa City Council on the lists of the People's Opposition Bloc of Natalia Vitrenko.
 But then formed his own parliamentary group for the by him created Rodina Party.

-On 2 September 2007 Markov — along with associates — beat up picketers who were protesting against raising of the monument of the Russian empress Catherine II in Odessa.
+On 2 September 2007 Markov — along with associates — beat up picketers who were protesting against raising of the monument of the Russian empress Catherine II in Odesa.

-During the 28 October 2012 Ukrainian parliamentary election Markov (officially registered as an independent candidate) won single-member constituency No. 133 (Kyivsky Raion in Odessa), collecting 26.6% of the vote.
+During the 28 October 2012 Ukrainian parliamentary election Markov (officially registered as an independent candidate) won single-member constituency No. 133 (Kyivsky Raion in Odesa), collecting 26.6% of the vote.
 Markov was over 6% ahead of his main rival, Party of Regions candidate Honcharenko.
 And thus Markov was elected into the Verkhovna Rada (Ukraine's parliament).
 Police officers had documented the use of pens with disappearing ink in at least 40 polling stations in constituency No. 133 on 28 October 2012.
 Markov joined the Party of Regions faction in the Verkhovna Rada.